Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Main Results

-Therefore, the first two terms in the right side of (\ref{eq1-thm1-main}) are upper bounded by $(2D+P_T)G\sqrt{S}$ so long as $\eta=DG^{-1}(\sum_{t=1}^Tm_t)^{-1/2}$.
-However, we still need to bound the last term in the right side of (\ref{eq1-thm1-main}), which reflects the joint effect of arbitrary comparators and arbitrary delays, and has never appeared in previous studies on arbitrary delays and the dynamic regret.} \end{remark} To this end, we establish the following lemma for the joint effect. \begin{lem} Under Assumption \ref{assum2}, for any comparator sequence $\u_1,\dots,\u_T\in\K$, Algorithm \ref{alg1} ensures
+However, we still need to bound the last term in the right side of (\ref{eq1-thm1-main}), which reflects the ``comparator drift'' caused by arbitrary delays, and has never appeared in previous studies on the delayed feedback and dynamic regret.
+To this end, we establish the following lemma. \begin{lem} Under Assumption \ref{assum2}, for any comparator sequence $\u_1,\dots,\u_T\in\K$, Algorithm \ref{Ader-Expert} ensures